dogoncouch/quizlight/README.md

     3. A list containing all possible answers
     4. (optional) A reason for the answer

-The question should usually be a string literal (meaning enclosed in triple quotes), since it is usually more than one line.
+The question should usually be a string literal (meaning enclosed in triple quotes), since it is usually more than one line and it may contain quotes.
 The correct answer should be a string, and the list of answers should be a list of strings.
 It should go without saying, but the answer list should contain the correct answer.
 The reason is entirely optional, and can be a string or a string literal.

-The reason, if present, will be shown any time the question is answered incorrectly.
+To leave the reason blank, set it to None (without quotes).
+If present, will be shown during the post-quiz review.
 If no reason is given, none will be shown and it will not cause a problem.
 You can have reasons for some of your questions and not others.

 # Example Module
 There is an simple example chapter that comes with quizlight to help understand the layout.
 If quizlight is installed on your system, it should be at `` /usr/share/doc/quizlight/examplemodule.py ``; if you are working in the repository, it will be at `` doc/examplemodule.py `` .